AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/authoring.md

 ##### Edit {#edit}

-When in [components mode,](#component-mode) the edit options for the selected component appear in the component rail.
-In the component rail you can edit the selected component.
+When in [components mode,](#component-mode) the edit options for the selected component appear in the properties rail.
+In the properties rail you can edit the selected component.
 If the selected component is a Content Fragment, you can also tap or click the edit button.

 ![Edit icon](assets/edit.png)